YLAC Policy Collective

 What We Offer?

-The first cohort of the YLAC Policy Collective brings together 18 student-led chapters from campuses across 7 cities in India.
-Participating institutions include:
+The 2025-26 inaugural cohort of the YLAC Policy Collective successfully established 16 student-led chapters across campuses in four cities in India.
+Participating institutions included:

 Delhi NCR: